thisdwhitley/ansible-role-joplin/README.md

 ## Testing

+Testing is not working as well as I'd like at this point.

 I am relying heavily on the work by Jeff Geerling in using molecule for testing this role.
 I have, however, modified the tests to make them specific to what I am attempting to accomplish but this could still use some work.